Walmart Supply Chain : Why It Continues To Dominate

 Over time, however, as the company began to grow and demands for products increased, Walmart had to develop a better system for stocking products on its shelves.

-In the 1980s, Walmart effectively cut out the middleman and began dealing with manufacturers directly so that it could cut costs and more efficiently manage the supply chain.
+In the 1980s, Walmart effectively cut out the middleman and began dealing with manufacturers rather than distributors (read our article on the differences between manufacturing vs distribution for more) directly so that it could cut costs and more efficiently manage and overcome supply chain challenges.